Where Do I Belong?

 --Fear that one's friends and loved ones will no longer be there upon return to either place

---Fear that one's northern or southern home will not be the same due to uncontrollable reasons
+--Fear that one's northern or southern home will not be the same due to uncontrollable reasons, such as health or financial

 I realized I was having mixed feelings about returning to either my southern or northern home after a series of negative events in each place.

 The first year, our beloved dog became gravely ill and died within two weeks of arriving in our southern home.
 After Reilly passed, we felt empty and hollow without her.
 It was a very tough start to what I anticipated as a very happy chapter in my life.
 When we returned north without our dog, I felt I had nothing to look forward to -- no plans, no dog, just an empty house.
 And I do mean house.
-It took a long time to feel like my home again.
+It took a long time and much effort to cope with the unanticipated negative emotions before it felt like home again.

 Recognize that nothing is static, problems happen regardless of where you are and that life is a series of large and small changes.